yyojo/systemverilog/README.md

 ```

 ### Immediate and Concurrent Assertions
-An immediate assertion is an instantaneous boolean check - single cycle.
+An immediate assertion is an instantaneous boolean check - single
+.

 ```sv
 always begin : CHECK @ (posedge ce);